Shopify/flash-list/documentation/docs/fundamentals/usage.md

 1. Switch from `FlatList` to `FlashList` and render the list once.
 You should see a warning about missing `estimatedItemSize` and a suggestion.
 Set this value as the prop directly.
 2. **Important**: Scan your [`renderItem`](#renderitem) hierarchy for explicit `key` prop definitions and remove them.
 If you’re doing a `.map()` use indices as keys.
+3. Also check your [`renderItem`](#renderitem) hierarchy for components that make use of `useState` and verify whether that state would need to be reset if a different item is passed to that component (see [Recycling](./performant-components.md#recycling))
-3. If your list has heterogenous views, pass their types to `FlashList` using [`getItemType`](#getitemtype) prop to improve performance.
+4. If your list has heterogenous views, pass their types to `FlashList` using [`getItemType`](#getitemtype) prop to improve performance.
-4. Do not test performance with JS dev mode on.
+5. Do not test performance with JS dev mode on.
 Make sure you’re in release mode. `FlashList` can appear slower while in dev mode due to a small render buffer.

 :::note `estimatedItemSize`
 [`estimatedItemSize`](#estimateditemsize) is necessary to achieve optimal performance.